ME369P/robot_generator/README.md

 $ cd ~/catkin_ws/src/robot_generator/scripts
 $ python3
 ```
 Import robot_class and define a customized robot.
-Below is when you want to make a 2-DOF robot named "Groot".
+Below is an example of a 2-DOF robot named "Groot".
 ```
 >>> from robot_class import robot_class as rc
 >>> robot = rc('Groot',2)